"Sept. 1, 2011 -- The FDA warns that the osteoporosis drug Reclast (zoledronic acid) raises the risk of kidney failure.

 Creatinine clearance should be calculated based on actual body weight using Cockcroft-Gault formula before each Reclast dose.
 Transient increase in serum creatinine may be greater in patients with impaired renal function; interim monitoring of creatinine clearance should be performed in at-risk patients.
 Elderly patients and those receiving diuretic therapy are at increased risk of acute renal failure.
 These patients should have their fluid status assessed and be appropriately hydrated prior to administration of Reclast.
 Reclast should be used with caution with other nephrotoxic drugs [see DRUG INTERACTIONS].
 Consider monitoring creatinine clearance in patients at-risk for ARF who are taking concomitant medications that are primarily excreted by the kidney [see DRUG INTERACTIONS].

 Osteonecrosis of the jaw (ONJ) has been reported in patients treated with bisphosphonates, including zoledronic acid.
 Most cases have been in cancer patients treated with intravenous bisphosphonates undergoing dental procedures.
 Some cases have occurred in patients with postmenopausal osteoporosis treated with either oral or intravenous bisphosphonates.
 A routine oral examination should be performed by the prescriber prior to initiation of bisphosphonate treatment.
-A dental examination with appropriate preventive dentistry should be considered prior to treatment with bisphosphonates in patients with a history of concomitant risk factors (e.g., cancer, chemotherapy, radiotherapy, corticosteroids, poor oral hygiene, pre-existing dental disease or infection, anemia, coagulopathy).
+A dental examination with appropriate preventive dentistry should be considered prior to treatment with bisphosphonates in patients with a history of concomitant risk factors (e.g., cancer, chemotherapy, angiogenesis inhibitors, radiotherapy, corticosteroids, poor oral hygiene, pre-existing dental disease or infection, anemia, coagulopathy).
+The risk of ONJ may increase with duration of exposure to bisphosphonates.
+Concomitant administration of drugs associated with ONJ may increase the risk of developing ONJ.

 While on treatment, patients with concomitant risk factors should avoid invasive dental procedures if possible.
 For patients who develop ONJ while on bisphosphonate therapy, dental surgery may exacerbate the condition.
 For patients requiring dental procedures, there are no data available to suggest whether discontinuation of bisphosphonate treatment reduces the risk of ONJ.
 The clinical judgment of the treating physician should guide the management plan of each patient based on individual benefit/risk assessment [see ADVERSE REACTIONS].